-- 1. HOD to log HOY PRF on SIMS - 2.
+1. HOD to log HOY PRF on SIMS

+- >>> Teacher must send SIMS ALERT TO HOY - 2.
 Parent Meeting involving Key Stakeholders - 3.
 Pupil placed on HOY Report - 4.
-HOY to log PRF Actions/Comments on SIMS - HOD records behaviour in SIMS (quick behaviour entry via lesson monitors - PRF TO HOY - unresolved) - HoD/HoF informs HoY by Sims mail and makes them aware of students' behaviour concerns. - HOY meets with students to discuss concerns, identify reasons for previous lack of academic progress or behaviour and to set sanctions for the student.
+HOY to log PRF Actions/Comments on SIMS - HOD records behaviour in SIMS (quick behaviour entry via lesson monitors PRF TO HOY unresolved) - HoD/HoF informs HoY by Sims mail and makes them aware of students' behaviour concerns. - HOY meets with students to discuss concerns, identify reasons for previous lack of academic progress or behaviour and to set sanctions for the student.
 Parents/carers are to be informed and this should be logged in Sims behaviour - HOD/HOF to monitor students report throughout the 2 weeks and Review behaviour with HOD/Teacher at the end of the report.